mjordan/larkm/README.md

 * q=`target:http://example.com`
 * q=`target:"https://example.com*"`

-Note that the `naan` is a separate request parameter and is not included as a keyword in the `q` parameter.
+Note that the `naan` is a separate request parameter and should not included as a keyword within the `q` parameter.
+Internaly, larkm adds it to the `q` query string, i.e., `naan:{naan} AND ({q})` to limit results to ARKs that contain the specified NAAN.

 ### Building the search index

 Updating the index is not done in realtime; instead, it is generated using the "index_arks.py" script provided in the "extras" directory, which indexes every row in the larkm sqlite3 database.
 This script would typically scheduled using cron but can be run manually.
+The script takes two command-line arguments, the path to the larkm configuration file, and the NAAN used to limit which ARKs are indexed.
 A typical cron entry looks like this:

 ```
 * * * * * /usr/bin/python3 /path/to/larkm/extras/index_arks.py /path/to/larkm/larkm.json 99999
 ```

-where `99999` is the NAAN that defines the configuration used by the indexing script.
+where `/path/to/larkm/larkm.json` is the path to the configuration file and `99999` is the NAAN that defines the configuration used by the indexing script.
 Also note that ff you run the indexer via cron, make sure the paths in `sqlite_db_path` and `whoosh_index_dir_path` configuration settings are absolute.

 ## Using the Names to Things global resolver

 If you have a registered NAAN that points to the server running larkm, you can use the Names to Things global ARK resolver's domain redirection feature by replacing the hostname of the server larkm is running on with `https://n2t.net/`.
 For example, if the local server larkm is running on is `https://ids.myorg.ca`, and your insitution's NAAN is registered to use that hostname, you can use a local instance of larkm to manage ARKs like `https://n2t.net/ark:12345/s1fde97fb3634b` (using your NAAN instead of `12345`) and they will resolve through your local larkm running on `https://ids.myorg.ca` to their target URLs.

-An advantage of doing this is that if your local resolver needs to be changed from `https://ids.myorg.ca/` to another host, assuming you update your NAAN record to use the new host, requests to `https://n2t.net/ark:12345/s1fde97fb3634b` will continue to resolve to their targets.
+An advantage of doing this is that if your local resolver needs to be changed from `https://ids.myorg.ca/` to another host, assuming you update your NAAN record to use the new host, requests to `https://n2t.net/ark:12345/s1fde97fb3634b` will continue to resolve invisibly to their targets.

-## Support for multiple NAANs

-larkm supports using a single codebase and configuration file for managing ARKs that belong to multiple NAANs.
-It does this by looking for configured NAANs as top-level keys in the configuration file, and within each of those NAAN-specific configurations, allowing for independent configuration settings.
-All operations, including creating/updating/deleting ARKs, resolving ARKs, logging, and searching, are restricted to ARKs that contain the provided NAAN.

-This ability allows multiple organizations that each have their own NAAN use the same instance of larkm.

 ## API docs